-This year Weems Elementary School is launching Book-of-the-Month in all classrooms.
+Weems Elementary School is for the second school year launching Book-of-the-Month in all classrooms.
 Each month, teachers will share one common picture book to unite our school community.
 Picture books are an amazing resource for teachers to use to address so many topics and are written in a way that makes difficult concepts accessible to children.
 The illustrations also provide opportunities for all students to connect with the text.
 Book-of-the-month will deliver a common experience to build conversations between all students and teachers.

 Now that you know, ask your child about the new book every month.
 Ask them to share their thoughts with you and your family!